any-paper-submit/Transformers-in-the-loop/README.md

 Overall, sentences in all parts of our dataset vary in the type of context it instantiates (simple affirmative, negation, quantifiers of different monotonicity) -- but all sentences contain *any* in the object position in combination with a plural noun.
 We will manipulate the presence or absence of *any* to measure how *any* plays out with different types of environments.

+### How to reproduce

+You can use our scripts to generate our synthetic datasets from scratch.

+To do so, you'll need the following libraries installed:
+* nltk
+* textacy
+* pattern
+* spacy (with the `en_core_web_sm` model)
+* pandas
+* numpy
+* torch
+* pytorch_pretrained_bert

+Here are the instructions:
+1. First, use `python generate_transitive_verbs_list.py` to re-generate the list of transitive verbs (the script will store it in `transitive-verbs.txt`).
+2. Then, use `python generate_synthetic_sentences.py` to generate a lot of sentences with their perplexity scores (it uses `transitive-verbs.txt`).
+3. Finally, use `python format_examples.py` to select the best from generated sentences and produce all our datasets.

 ## Human assessment data

 We also include the results of our psycholinguistic experiment on human subjects.
 You can find the details of the experiment in the paper.